English Language and Literature Degree

 What happens after I graduate?

-Although English degrees do not offer students with a specific career path or job when they graduate, the broad nature of the courses will allow students to consider a number of sectors to enter.
+Although English degrees do not offer students with a particular career path or job when they graduate, the broad nature of the courses will allow students to consider a number of sectors to enter.

 Individuals can choose to go into research, teaching, law, or to complete a postgraduate course.